vanduong0504/GAN/README.md

 <h2> :pushpin: Note </h2>

-Currently support  `--dataset=[mnist, fashionmnist]` for some basic GAN models and `--phase=train`.
+Currently support  `--dataset=[mnist]` for some basic GAN models.
 Additional datasets and models will arrive in the future.

 You can build your custom dataset in `dataset.py`.
 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)